 Refraction - As part of the exam, the doctor places a series of corrective lenses in front of the eyes to find the correct lens power the patient needs to compensate for a refractive error (nearsightedness, farsightedness or astigmatism).

-Eyeglasses or Contact Lenses - Special eyeglasses or contact lenses help straighten the eyes in some patients.
+Eyeglasses or Contact Lenses - Special eyeglasses or contact lenses help strengthen vision in some patients.

 Patching - Patching the normal eye a few hours each day forces the weaker eye to work harder.
 Over time, the vision in the weak eye becomes stronger, which may improve eye alignment.